kodekrafter77/ringserver/README.md

 ```

 ## How to build and run?
-I assume you have Java 21+ and maven installed and mvn executable in in the path.
+Assuming Java 21+ and maven installed and the respective bin directories are in PATH system variable.

-Then to build:
+To build:
 ```
 $ mvn clean install
 ```